-The group for Robotics and Semantic Systems (RSS) at the Computer Science Department, Faculty of Engineering at Lund University can offer one PhD project, funded for four years through the Wallenberg Autonomous Systems and Software Program (WASP), Sweden's up to date largest national research program in this area, and to be supervised by me, Elin A. Topp.
-More information on WASP in general can be found here.
+The group for Robotics and Semantic Systems (RSS) at the Computer Science Department, Faculty of Engineering at Lund University can offer one PhD project, funded for four years through the ELLIIT initiative and to be supervised by me, Elin A. Topp.
 Some more details on how a PhD studentship looks like in Sweden, and specifically in the RSS-group, can be found below.

 Human users can provide robots (and other systems) with an immense amount of knowledge, e.g. through demonstrations, immediate (classic) programming, instructions, dialogues, or combinations thereof.
 However, due to robots being different from humans regarding their physical and perceptual capabilities, it is not always obvious to a human user what - and sometimes even how - to communicate to make the robot or underlying system understand.
 This is to some extent due to the fact that the human user is not necessarily familiar with the actual capabilities and models the system can make use of.